ocupop/refed-website/src/_states/massachusetts.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Massachusetts allows the feeding of animal-derived waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
-Individuals may feed household garbage to their own swine without heat-treating it and without a permit, provided the swine will not be sold or removed from the premises.
-Massachusetts prohibits (1) the feeding to any animal, besides swine, of animal-derived garbage, refuse, or offal collected by a city of more than 30,000 inhabitants, and (2) the feeding to cows of garbage, refuse, or offal collected by a town.'
-    summary:
-    link_url:
     legislation:
       - title: 'Mass.
 Gen. Laws ch.
 129, § 14B (2015); Mass.
 Gen. Laws ch.
 270, § 9 (2015)'
         animals_covered: All animals; ruminants; exception for swine